 Running stitch is slightly similar to basting.
 The only difference is that the stitches are shorter, even and slightly more precise.
 This time thread the needle and thread, making sure that you knot the end.
 Insert the needle from the top to the bottom and then weave the needle in and out of the fabric 2-3 times.
 Pull the thread all the way through although do so with caution – you want to avoid that hideous puckering.

 Want to stop your fabric edges from fraying over time?
 You need to get to grips with over-casting.
 Get a needle and thread, with a knot at the end and insert the needle from the bottom of your fabric.
-Then pull the thread through the knot, inserting the needle from the wrong side again a few millimeters to the left of the knot.
+Then pull the thread through the knot, inserting the needle from the wrong side again a few millimetres to the left of the knot.
 Then pull the thread all the way through – you want it to be secure but don’t be too heavy-handed.

 Hand sewing is so simple.
-There are really only a few different stitches that you need to know and they can be enlisted in times when you need create an item of clothing from scratch or when you are repairing fabrics.
+There are really only a few different stitches that you need to know and they can be enlisted in times when you need to create an item of clothing from scratch or when you are repairing fabrics.